Creating a Standard Dedicated Resource Pool

 Prerequisites

-- Log in to the ModelArts management console.
-In the navigation pane on the left, choose AI Dedicated Resource Pools > Elastic Clusters.
+- Log in to the ModelArts console.
+In the navigation pane on the left, choose Network under Resource Management.
+On the displayed page, click Create Network.

 - In the Create Network dialog box, set parameters.

-- Ensure there is no IP address segment in the CIDR block overlaps that of the VPC to be accessed.
-The CIDR block cannot be changed after the network is created.
+Ensure that the network segment does not overlap with the CIDR block of the VPC that you want to access.
+The network segment cannot be modified once the network is created.
 Possible conflict CIDR blocks are as follows:

 - Your VPC CIDR block

-- On the Network page, click Interconnect VPC in the Operation column of the target network.
+- On the Network page, locate the target network click Interconnect VPC in the Operation column.

 Figure 2 Interconnecting the VPC